TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-diagnostic-renewapns.md

 The certificate is associated with the Apple ID used to create it.
 Renew the MDM push certificate with the same Apple ID used to create it.

-**Step 1.** In the [Azure portal](https://portal.azure.com/), choose Device enrollment > Apple Enrollment, and then choose the Apple MDM Push Certificate tile in the details area.
+**Step 1.** In the [Azure portal](https://portal.azure.com/), choose **Device enrollment > Apple Enrollment**, and then **choose the Apple MDM Push Certificate** tile in the details area.

-**Step 2.** Choose Download your CSR to download and save the request file locally.
+**Step 2.** Choose **Download your CSR** to download and save the request file locally.
 The file is used to request a trust relationship certificate from the Apple Push Certificates Portal.

-**Step 3.** Select Create your MDM push Certificate to go to the [Apple Push Certificates Portal](http://go.microsoft.com/fwlink/?LinkId=261984).
-Find the certificate you want to renew and select Renew.
+**Step 3.** Select **Create your MDM push Certificate** to go to the [Apple Push Certificates Portal](http://go.microsoft.com/fwlink/?LinkId=261984).
+Find the certificate you want to renew and **select Renew**.

-**Step 4.** On the Renew Push Certificate screen, provide notes to help you identify the certificate in the future, select Choose File to browse to the new request file you downloaded, and choose Upload.
+**Step 4.** On the Renew Push Certificate screen, provide notes to help you identify the certificate in the future, select **Choose File** to browse to the new request file you downloaded, and choose Upload.

 **Tip**

 A Certificate can be identified by its UID.
 Examine the Subject ID in the certificate details to find the GUID portion of the UID.
 Or, on an enrolled iOS device, go to Settings > General > Device Management > Management Profile > More Details > Management Profile.
 The second line item, Topic, contains the unique GUID that you can match up to the certificate in the Apple Push Certificates portal.

-**Step 5.** On the Confirmation screen, select Download and save the .pem file locally.
+**Step 5.** On the Confirmation screen, **select Download** and save the .pem file locally.

-**Step 6.** In the Azure portal, select the Apple MDM push certificate browse icon, select the .pem file downloaded from Apple, and choose Upload.
+**Step 6.** In the Azure portal, select the Apple MDM push certificate browse icon, select the .pem file downloaded from Apple, and **choose Upload**.
 Your Apple MDM push certificate appears Active and has 365 days until expiration.